Shaping codes: Description

 N is the total noise power over the bandwidth.

-S/N is the signal-to-noise ratio of the communication signal to the Gaussian noise interference expressed as a straight power ratio (not as decibels).
+S/N is the signal-to-noise ratio of the communication signal to the Gaussian noise interference expressed as a straight power ratio rather than in decibels.

-This 1.53 dB difference is called the shaping gap.
-Typically digital system will encode bits with uniform probability to maximize the entropy.
-Shaping code act as buffer between digital sources and modulator communication system.
-They will receive uniformly distributed data and convert it to Gaussian like distribution before presenting to the modulator.
-Shaping codes are helpful in reducing transmit power and thus reduce the cost of Power amplifier and the interference caused to other users in the vicinity.
+This 1.53 dB difference is known as the shaping gap.
+Typically, a digital system will encode bits with uniform probability to maximize the entropy.
+Shaping codes act as a buffer between digital sources and the modulator.
+They will receive uniformly distributed data and convert it to a Gaussian-like distribution before presenting it to the modulator.
+Shaping codes are helpful in reducing transmit power and thus reducing the cost of the power amplifier and the interference caused to other users in the vicinity.

 Application

 Some of the methods used for shaping are described in the trellis shaping paper by Dr. G. D. Forney Jr.

-Shell mapping is used in V.34 modems to get a shaping gain of .8 dB.

-All the shaping schemes in the literature try to reduce the transmitted signal power.
-In future this may have find application in wireless networks where the interference from other nodes are becoming the major issue.
+Shell mapping, a technique used in signal shaping, is employed in V.34 modems to achieve a shaping gain of approximately 0.8 dB.
+Most shaping techniques described in the literature seek to reduce transmitted signal power while maintaining the same information rate.
+Such techniques may also find applications in wireless networks where interference from other nodes is the principal limitation.